maxinethecow/r10t/README.md

 ## What is R10T

 R10T is a "[dead drop](https://en.wikipedia.org/wiki/Dead_drop)" for text messages.
 It allows you to send anonymized text messages to an anonymized group -- meaning that you don't know who you are sending to and they don't know who is sending the message.
+You don't even know how many people will read it.

 ## Why do I need it?